vggls/Feature_extraction_with_Conv2d_Autoencoders/Presentation.md

-## Repo Presentation
+## Repo Report

-Below one may find a detailed presentation of the main points and results to consider while reading the "main_ntbk.ipynb" file.
+Below one may find a detailed report of the main points and results to consider while reading the "main_ntbk.ipynb" file.

 From now one we refer to the hand-crafted features of pyAudioAnalysis as "high-level features" and the features extracted at the central layer of the autoencoder as "code features".